collabnix/kubelabs/PracticalKubernetes101/practical-kubernetes.md

 There are a couple of common keywords that act as commands when used with kubectl.
 One of the most common is `get`.
 You can use `kubectl get` to retrieve anything from pods to namespaces to the very nodes the cluster is running on.
 We discussed the `-o wide` flag previously, and you can use this flag in conjunction with the `get` command to output more information from whatever you are getting.

 The next is `create`. `kubectl create` is a powerful command that can be used to create all sorts of resources inside a cluster.
 It can also be used in combination with the above flags to perform various operations.
+The opposite command is `kubectl delete`, which gets rid of created resources.

 An important part of running Kubernetes is getting detailed information about resources that are running.
 For that, we use `kubectl describe`.
 This command can be used to describe details of various resources and provide you a lot of insights about the status of your resources when used with the above flags.

 ## Kubernetes resources

+Now that the flags and actions have been discussed, let's move on to the resources.
+There are all sorts of resources in kubectl and it wouldn't make sense to remember most of those.
+Instead, let's start with the short forms you can use to refer most common resources.

-The main component of Kubernetes is its pods, so let's start by taking a look at the pod commands.
-Note that you can use `po` as shorthand:
+The main component of Kubernetes is its pods who have `po` as shorthand.
+You can use this for pods and use it with actions and flags listed above, such as:

 ```
 kubectl get po -A